-In preparation of the summer (that is welcome to show up any time now) I thought I put out a summer setup guide for all you car enthusiast to consider.
+In preparation for summer (that is welcome to show up any time now) I thought I put out a summer setup guide for all you car enthusiasts to consider.
 This week I’m going to start with suspension and handling, then move on to power and styling in the coming weeks.
 Grab a beer, take a seat and let’s get started.

 Now here comes the first big decision; what do I do first?
 This could be highly debated and I’m sure there are many paths to success so I’m just going right to how I would proceed, but first some technical backstory.

 Going through college and being a major part of the Portland State Formula SAE program, I was taught that suspension that moves is a suspension that works.
 Long story short, slamming the car to the ground with overly stiff coils is not the path to a compliant suspension that also performs.

 There are three major aspects to your vehicle’s suspension: bump, roll stiffness, and damping.
 Bump (and/or squat) are mainly managed by the spring rates.
 Stiff springs are great for the track where you have a very smooth and consistent surface, but out on the public streets this is not the case so let’s not go crazy with the spring rates.

 Next is the roll stiffness of the vehicle.
 This is managed by the springs and the swaybars, but ideally mostly by the swaybars.
 Sway control is important to keep the body roll in check while entering, apexing, and exiting a corner as well as many other vehicular maneuvers.
 The front and rear roll stiffness also dictates the oversteer and understeer characteristics of the vehicle so this can be a major tuning tool.

 Lastly is the damping of the struts and shocks.
 This is the fine tuning of the springs and sway bars and also the main reason why your car does not continually oscillate up and down like a boat after hitting a bump.
 These are very important.